Corsica - Day 8 and Retrospective

 View over the park I had slept in last night

 While writing this I don't regret going home, but maybe I will in the future.
-For sure it was the right decision to stop hiking as it was just too dangerous without snowshoes.
-It would also have been easier if I would have rested a few days before leaving, but that was hard to control.
+It was surely the right decision to stop at the Mountain, which was just too dangerous without snowshoes.
+Overall, there were many things I should have done differently, but some if it was also due to the stressful month leading up to this hike and some bad luck with the weather and snow shoes.
+Either way, I still had fun and learned a lot.
 I am not sure if I will ever try the GR20 again.
-The flat roads in Iceland where much nicer to hike than the steep inclines with loose rocks on the GR20, and while the landscape was nice it all looked a bit the same.
+The flat roads in Iceland where much nicer to hike than the steep inclines with loose rocks on the GR20, and while the landscape was nice it all looked quite similar.
 It was also frustrating that there were hardly any places to camp.
-After a couple of only half successful winter/snow hikes I feel I need to do a proper snowshoe hike sometime.
-First I will go on cycling vacation again, but not after moving and doing some research at my university.